John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 He was a force behind the rise to prominence of George Mason University, acquiring land and lobbying for a school of law in Arlington, Va., giving money and marshaling the support of Northern Virginia’s business community to nurture the school’s expansion.
 To the end, he fought for a second Beltway through Loudoun and Prince William counties that would snake around Northern Virginia’s outer suburbs into Maryland but was stymied by a lack of funding and political will.

 Mr. Hazel attributed his success — and considerable fortune — to a vision of a future far removed from his childhood plowing the fields of the family farm his father bought in the 1940s in a rural Virginia crossroads called McLean.
-Mr. Hazel embodied — and was in large part responsible for — Fairfax County’s sophistication as a corporate headquarters, cultural center and mecca of safe suburban neighborhoods.
+Mr. Hazel embodied — and was in large part responsible for — Fairfax County’s sophistication as a corporate headquarters, cultural center and a center of safe suburban neighborhoods.

 “A blind man could see the potential,” he told Washingtonian magazine in 2001.
 “Fairfax was the frontier.
 It was open to ideas.”